Discover the life of Sara in Brazil as a TEFL teacher!

 I decided to get my TEFL certificate in honour of all those years that English has supported me.
 I needed to validate what I knew.

 What makes teaching abroad an attractive pursuit for you?
 Can you tell us about it and how it motivates your work?
-And, conversely, what are you most nervous about when it comes to
+And, conversely, what are you most nervous about when it comes to life abroad?

 As I have been in touch with different cultures throughout my life, one of my childhood dreams was to live, study, and work abroad.
 I have given up on this dream for so many years and now the urge has come back (and it still makes sense to me!).
 What drives me as my main motivators are my desires to gain knowledge of other cultures, to visit the places that are rich in history and in culture.